 A new payment system known as "Universal Credit" has been introduced that will bring about fundamental changes to how people's benefits are paid.
-Currently only single, working age claimants with no children, no medical issues and no outstanding claims to other means tested benefits can apply.
-From June 2018, most working age individuals and families will be required to make a claim for Universal Credit.
+From June 6 2018, most of our tenants who are under pensionable age will be required to make a claim for Universal Credit.

 Universal Credit replaces a number of benefits including Housing Benefit with one single monthly payment for your household.
 More information here.

 The amount included in your Universal Credit payment for rent will be paid straight to you.
 This means that you will become responsible for paying your rent on time.